By ITR Economics on Nov 26, 2018 4:04:38 PM

 No business owner likes being in Phase D, Recession.
 The word alone causes shudders!
 However, there are no "bad" business-cycle phases as far as ITR Economics is concerned.
 Each offers its own opportunities for better positioning a business.
 We challenge you to lead with optimism, rather than negativity or nervousness, during the down cycle.
 Here are a few reasons why:

-1. This is the perfect time to generate ideas for new products down the road.
+1. This is the perfect time to generate ideas for new products to release down the road.
 When your business is growing – perhaps quickly – there are often too many projects going on for you to sit back and take a holistic look at the company.
 Phase D gives you this time back!

 While these ideas can help you lead with optimism, we have also provided a more comprehensive list of maneuvers that can be useful during the recessionary phase.
-Having this arsenal at your disposal should help you remain confident and project the positivity your management team will appreciate and follow during what for many is a nerve-wracking time.
+Having this arsenal at your disposal should help you remain confident and project the positivity your management team will appreciate during what for many is a nerve-wracking time.

 - Use attrition to reduce the C players in your workforce